Roman Abramovich: Business career

 Abramovich entered the business world during his army service.
 He first worked as a street-trader, and then as a mechanic at a local factory.
 Abramovich attended the Gubkin Institute of Oil and Gas in Moscow, then traded commodities for the Swiss trading firm Runicom.

-In 1988, as perestroika created opportunities for privatization in the Soviet Union, Abramovich gained a chance to legitimise his old business.
+In 1988, as perestroika created opportunities for privatisation in the Soviet Union, Abramovich gained a chance to legitimise his old business.
 He and his first wife, Olga, set up a company making dolls.
 Within a few years his wealth spread from oil conglomerates to pig farms.
 He has traded in timber, sugar, food stuffs and other products.

-In 1992, he was arrested and sent to prison in a case of theft of government property.
+In 1992, Roman Abramovich was arrested and briefly imprisoned on charges of theft of government property.
+The case centered on the alleged theft of a trainload-specifically, 55 tankers-of diesel fuel from the Ukhta Oil Refinery.
+According to multiple investigative reports, Abramovich used forged documents to intercept the train in Moscow and redirect the shipment to a military base, where the diesel was then sold off.
+The value of the stolen fuel was estimated at 3.8 million rubles.
+Despite the seriousness of the charges, Abramovich was not ultimately prosecuted.
+Lawyers later claimed the incident was a misunderstanding, and the case was dropped after the oil refinery was compensated for its losses.

 Friendship with Boris Berezovsky

 According to two different sources, Abramovich first met Berezovsky either at a meeting with the Russian businessmen in 1993 or in the summer of 1995.

 Berezovsky and Abramovich registered an offshore company, Runicom Ltd., with five subsidiaries.
-Abramovich headed the Moscow affiliate of the Swiss firm, Runicom S.A.
+Abramovich headed the Moscow affiliate of the Swiss firm, Runicom.
 In August 1995, Boris Yeltsin decreed the creation of Sibneft, of which Abramovich and Berezovsky were thought to be top executives.

 Acquisition of Sibneft, loans-for-shares, and aluminium wars

 In 1995, Abramovich and Berezovsky acquired a controlling interest in the large oil company Sibneft in a rigged auction.
-The deal took place within the controversial loans-for-shares program and each partner paid US$100 million for half of the company, above the stake's stock market value of US$150 million at the time, and rapidly turned it up into billions.
+The deal took place within the controversial loans-for-shares programme and each partner paid US$100 million for half of the company, above the stake's stock market value of US$150 million at the time, and rapidly turned it up into billions.
 The fast-rising value of the company led many observers, in hindsight, to suggest that the real cost of the company should have been in the billions of dollars (it was worth US$2.7 billion at that time).
-Abramovich later admitted in court that he paid billions of dollars of bribes to government officials and gangsters to acquire and protect his assets.
 As of 2000, Sibneft annually produced US$3 billion worth of oil.

 The Times claimed that he was assisted by Badri Patarkatsishvili in the acquisition of Sibneft.
 After Sibneft, Abramovich's next target was the aluminium industry.
 After privatisation, the "aluminium wars" led to murders of smelting plant managers, metals traders and journalists as groups battled for control of the industry.
 Abramovich was initially hesitant to enter into the aluminium business, claiming that "every three days someone was murdered in that business".
 Abramovich sold Sibneft to the Russian government for $13 billion in 2005.